 The strategy has a comprehensive vision and ambitious goals, but it will be extremely difficult to implement with the time period and resources required.
 While a strategy stretching to 2030 may seem like a good amount of time, the scale of the problems will require far longer to address.
 Experience of other developing countries, such as in neighbouring Iran, shows that such ambitious goals require about 40 years of persistent governance, government structures and policies.
 Many crucial and complex elements in the strategy have barely reached the drawing board, for instance, the planned reservoirs are still neither studied nor designed.

-Furthermore, the program requires a tremendous investment of at least 500 billion USD over by 2030.
+Furthermore, the program requires a tremendous investment of at least 5 billion USD by 2030 (500 million per year) [figure corrected on 4 May 2022].
 Although this is not totally new money but includes re-allocations of existing funds, this amount is not feasible in the current situation due to a wider reduction in assistance from international donors.
 (On latest aid trends and pledges, read this AAN analysis.).
 The unstable political situation, changing governmental structures and security problems also make this level of investment to a medium-term challenge like drought unlikely, however critical it is.
 The coordination of contributing ministries, with their parochial interests and mutual jealousies, is not an easy task.